ahnpj/soc-analyst-portfolio/README.md

 </details>

-### **Playbooks → (playbooks/)**
-  Step-by-step response guides I’ve written for common security events.
+<h3>Playbooks → (playbooks/)</h3> Step-by-step response guides I’ve written for common security events.
 These are structured like SOC playbooks to help with incident triage, investigation, and response.
+Currently includes:
+<br/><br/>

 ---